zatoichi-engineer/blog/_posts/2017-10-05-sanitize-object-size.md

 The object-size sanitizer does provide some protection against out-of-bounds accesses if GCC can determine the size of objects at compile time.
-Using it does increase the size of executables modestly, but comes with a significant performance penalty (~10% in this case).
+Using it does increase the size of executables (1.1% in this case), but comes with a significant performance penalty (~10% in this case).
 The sanitizer would be valuable during development and QA, but may not be recommended for systems where performance targets may be missed.
 There are some projects where this